At the University of Kentucky College of Engineering, we are setting our sights on unprecedented growth.

 The basement floor plan allocates 3,200 square feet of space for senior design projects, the first time the college will provide designated space for such projects.
 The first floor will offer ample computational lab space, as well as a designated area for graduate students.

 Students will enjoy three new classrooms totaling over 4,600 square feet on the second floor, and an additional classroom is earmarked for the basement.
 Administrative and faculty offices will be available on the first and second floors.

-A connector joining the Grehan Building to McVey Hall will allow students, faculty and staff to access six engineering buildings without leaving the complex.
+A connector joining Grehan Hall to McVey Hall will allow students, faculty and staff to access six engineering buildings without leaving the complex.